pawelmat/Atari-Behold/README.md

 This is the full assembler code for the Atari XL/XE Behold demo by Suspect.
 It can be assembled using MADS and has been written using the WUDSN environment for Eclipse.
+It can also be assembled using VS Code and the Atasm Altirra Bridge extension, specifying MADS as the assember in the extension's preferences.

 **Title:**            Behold